junxit/us-congress-code/title-06/chapter-1/sec-665d.md

 section: 665d
 ---

 # § 665d.
-Sector risk management agencies
+Sector Risk Management Agencies

 - **(a)** *In general* Consistent with applicable law, Presidential directives, Federal regulations, and strategic guidance from the Secretary, each Sector Risk Management Agency, in coordination with the Director, shall—
   - **(1)** provide specialized sector-specific expertise to critical infrastructure owners and operators within its designated critical infrastructure sector or subsector of such sector; and